The Court procedure for applications that are made to resolve issues relating children is described below.

-The procedure for cases about children is described below and is based upon an application relating to children made under The Children Act 1989.
-The procedure applies to married parents, civil partners, unmarried parents, grandparents and any other person who has permission from the Court to make an application.
+The procedure applies to married parents, civil partners, unmarried parents, grandparents and any other person who has obtained permission from the Court to make an application.

 Once the Court receives an application it will list the case for a : First Hearing Dispute Resolution Appointment (FHDRA), approximately one month later, which you and the other party will have to attend.

-After issue of the application a Court Reporting Officer (*CAFCASS Officer) will carry out safety enquiries including checks of local authorities and police and conduct telephone risk identification interviews with you and the other party.
-They may meet with you separately, however, they will not be able to discuss any issues with you other than those which relate to issues of safety.
-No contact with a child will be initiated by the CAFCASS officer. [*Children and Family Court Advisory and Support Service - CAFCASS].
+After issue of the application a Court Reporting Officer (*CAFCASS Officer) will carry out safety enquiries including checks of local authorities and police and conduct telephone risk identification interviews with you and the other party. [*Children and Family Court Advisory and Support Service - CAFCASS].

 A record of the outcome of the safety enquiries is made and sent to the Court in a report prior to the FHDRA so that this can be reviewed by a Judge on the day.

-At the FHDRA, you and the other party will be asked to discuss the position in private with the Court Reporting Officer (*CAFCASS Officer) and a mediator (if available) without your Solicitors present.
+At the FHDRA, you and the other party will be asked to discuss the position in private with the *CAFCASS Officer.
 This is to encourage an agreement if possible and, where this is not possible, to discuss other options for a resolution of the issues to include directions that will be sought from the Court on that day.

 If an agreement can be reached then the Judge can make an order by consent provided the safety checks referred to above have been completed.

-If you are unable to agree matters affecting children the following procedure will take place.
-The Court will consider whether a report by a CAFCASS Officer will be necessary after considering whether there are alternative ways of working with you and the other party.
+If you are unable to agree, the Court will consider whether a report by a CAFCASS Officer will be necessary.

 The Court must at all times consider the children’s welfare to be the paramount concern and have regard to the matters contained in the “welfare checklist” in The Children Act 1989 as follows: